Still no participant

 Still no reviews

-• The relationship between the internal structure, function, taxonomy, physiology, ecology and developmental genetics of the organism.
+• The student will be able to know the relationship between the internal structure, function, taxonomy, physiology, ecology and developmental genetics of the organism.

 Introduction and importance of Plant Anatomy: Importance in plant development, taxonomy and identification, ecology and pharmacognosy

 Tissues: Simple tissues, complex tissues and their function; Differentiation of vascular tissues: Secondary xylem, secondary phloem in angiosperms and gymnosperms (conifers), structure and functions, , induction of vascular tissues by leaves and by auxins; role of roots and cytokinin in vascular differentiation; Meristematic tissue: Structure, classification, distribution and function

 1.Study of anatomical details through permanent slides preparation

 Secondary growth: Secondary growth in stem and root; Anomalous secondary growth in dicot and monocot stems; Cambial types: Vascular cambium and phellegen, structure and functions, cambial activity in grafting and wound healing

 3. T.S of plants showing anomalous secondary growth